yiisoft/docs/guide/en/structure/middleware.md

 ### Capturing response to manipulate it

-You may want to capture response to manipulating it.
+You may want to capture response to manipulate it.
 It could be useful for adding CORS headers, gzipping content etc.

 ```php
 $response = $next->handle($request);
 // extra handing
 return $response;
 ```